peterrosell/openvpn-yubikey-ldap/README.md

     - Or retrieve the client configuration with mssfix set to a lower value (yay Ziggo WifiSpots)

             docker run --volumes-from $OVPN_DATA --rm martin/openvpn getclient -M 1312 CLIENTNAME > CLIENTNAME.ovpn

+6. Revoke a client certificate

-* If you need to remove access for a client then you can revoke the client certificate by running
+    If you need to remove access for a client then you can revoke the client certificate by running

         docker run --volumes-from $OVPN_DATA --rm -it martin/openvpn revokeclient CLIENTNAME

+7. List all generated certificate names (includes the server certificate name)

+        docker run --volumes-from $OVPN_DATA --rm martin/openvpn listcerts

 * To enable (bash) debug output set an environment variable with the name DEBUG and value of 1 (using "docker -e") for example `docker run -e DEBUG=1 --name openvpn --volumes-from $OVPN_DATA -v /etc/localtime:/etc/localtime:ro -d -p 1194:1194/udp --cap-add=NET_ADMIN martin/openvpn`